 Father Fermin Francisco de Lasuén was a Spanish missionary who came to California in 1761.
-He founded nine missions and served as Father-President of the California missions for eighteen years.
+He founded nine missions and served as Father-President of the California missions for 18 years.

 Father Lasuén's Early Life

 He became a Franciscan priest in 1752 when he was only 15 years old.
 In 1748, he and volunteered to work in the American missions.
 He arrived in Mexico in 1761 and went to lower (Baja) California in 1768.

 Father Lasuén in California

 In 1773, Lasuen was assigned to work in "upper" California.
 He arrived in San Diego and stayed there until 1775 when he and Father Gregorio Amurrio were appointed the first missionaries at Mission San Juan Capistrano.
-When they arrived, he said Mass and established the mission, but he did not stay there long.
-That was because news arrived that the mission in San Diego had been attacked and Father Luis Jayme had been murdered.
+When they arrived, he said Mass and established the mission.

+Shortly after that, news arrived that Indians attacked the mission in San Diego and Father Luis Jayme was murdered.
 The soldiers and missionaries hurried back to San Diego.
-Back in San Diego, he built a new church and enlarged the mission compound.
+There he built a new church and enlarged the mission compound.